damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Structural model/Software/README.md

 *This part based on the different products could include*

 - Description of programming algorithm
-- Basic information on how to install a software
-- The source code and advanced programming such as Arduino, C, Python,...
+- The source code.
-- Basic information on the software controller
+- Version of software
-- ...
  ```

 ### *Examples:*